Pizza Dough

 Re-cover and rest an additional 45ish minutes, until near doubled.
 Preheat the oven to 550F with an inverted cast iron skillet on a middle-low rack while proofing.

-Bake the steel pan on top of the cast iron pan for 4 minutes, rotate 180 degrees, and bake an additional 4 minutes.
-If not quite finished, set the oven to broil, move the pizza to under the heating element, and broil one more minute - DO NOT WALK AWAY FROM IT - until cheese is appropriately charred.
+Bake the steel pan on top of the cast iron pan for 4 minutes, rotate 180 degrees, and bake an additional 4-6 minutes, until appropriately charred.